Kareem-Ataam/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory that is in the /tmp directory changes the working directory to the previous one Print current ,parent and boot directory contents
+Delete the directory my_first_directory that is in the /tmp directory changes the working directory to the previous one Print current ,parent and boot directory contents prints the type of the file named iamafile which is in /tmp